 Both the targeted call completion time for ethnic produce purchasers and the estimated completion time by WATS, prior to survey implementation, were under twelve minutes.
 Average completion times by ethnic group actually ran up to three minutes longer, depending on ethnicity, with the Asian (Chinese/Indian) segments being at the long extreme and the Hispanic (Mexican/Puerto Rican) segments closer to the original estimate (minutes; 15.39 Chinese, 13.64 Indian, 12.48 Mexican, 12.31 Puerto Rican).
 A greater need for language/translation assistance, particularly for crop name recognition, by Asian versus Hispanic interviewees were the primary reason for extended call times.
-In anticipation of survey implementation to address these crop name recognition issues and mitigate any potential reduction in survey completions.
+In anticipation of such crop name recognition issues, the bi-lingual interviewers were prepared in advance of survey implementation to address these crop name recognition issues and mitigate any potential reduction in survey completions.
 Interviewers were provided with additional crop name variations and/or crop pictures to ensure interviewer crop familiarity and increase their ability to ensure the same for survey respondents.
 Despite longer interview times experienced by Asians, as compared to their Hispanic counterparts, the call completion rates were similar across groups (between 9% and 11% for all 4 groups surveyed).